aholachek/storybook-mobile/README.md

 }
 ```

-This addon works best along with the [@storybook/addon-viewport](https://github.com/storybookjs/storybook/tree/next/addons/viewport) addon, so please consider installing that as well if you don't have it already.
+This addon works best along with the [@storybook/addon-viewport](https://github.com/storybookjs/storybook/tree/next/addons/viewport) addon, so please install that as well if you don't have it already.

 ## Contributing

-This addon is very new.
 If you have any suggestions or find any bugs, please make an issue or a pr!